vincent-bot1/compose-for-agents/adk/README.md

 ```

-- The Auditor agent coordinates Critic and Reviser agents to verify user-provided claims.
+- The Auditor is a Sequential Agent, it coordinates Critic and Reviser agents to verify user-provided claims.
 - The Critic agent performs live web searches through DuckDuckGo using an MCP-compatible gateway.
+- The Reviser agent refines the Critic’s conclusions using internal reasoning alone.
 - All agents run inference through a Docker-hosted Model Runner, enabling fully containerized LLM reasoning.

 # 🤝 Agent Roles